magneticio/vamp.io/content/documentation/using-vamp/blueprints.md

         scale: large                      # Notice we used a reference to a "scale".
 More on this later
 ```

-## Endpoints
+## Gateways

-An endpoint is a "stable" port that almost never changes.
-When creating the mapping, it uses the definition (my_frontend.port in this case) from the "first" service in the cluster definition you reference.
-This service can of course be changed, but the endpoint port normally doesn't.
-Under the hood, we do a fairly simple port mapping.
+A gateway is a "stable" endpoint (or port in simplified sense) that almost never changes.
+When creating the mapping, it uses the definition (my_frontend/port in this case) from the "first" service in the cluster definition you reference.
+This service can of course be changed, but the gateway port normally doesn't.

-Please take care of setting the `/tcp` (default) or `/http` type for the port.
+Please take care of setting the `/tcp` or `/http` (default) type for the port.
 Using `/http` allows Vamp to records more relevant metrics like response times and metrics.

-> **Note:** endpoints are optional.
+> **Note:** gateways are optional.
 You can just deploy services and have a home grown method to connect them to some stable, exposable endpoint.

 ## Clusters & Services